By Sue Kolod, Ph.D.

 Freud put sex on the map.
 He realized that even babies have erotic feelings and that all parts of the body can be erotic.
 Freud knew that love, sex, fantasies, and even ambivalence are on our minds consciously and unconsciously.

 If we’re being honest, Sigmund Freud got some things wrong.
 He didn’t understand female sexuality very well and made a big mistake when he asserted that the clitoral orgasm was unimportant except as a precursor of the more important, vaginal orgasm.
-BUT he did get several very important things right!
-Here are 7 of his most important discoveries about love and sex:
+But he did get several very important things right!
+Here are seven of his most important discoveries about love and sex:

 So, on Freud’s birthday, let’s celebrate his important discoveries which still have a profound impact on how we think about love and sex.

 Susan Kolod, Ph.D., is Chair of the Committee on Public Information and editor of the blog Psychoanalysis Unplugged at the American Psychoanalytic Association.
 She is supervising and training analyst, faculty, and co-editor of the blog Contemporary Psychoanalysis in Action at the William Alanson White Institute.
 Kolod has a private practice in Manhattan and Brooklyn.